 1. The Local Health Department shall improve birth outcomes and health status of women during pregnancy by meeting county specific Outcome Objectives.
 Local Health Department outcomes data will reflect only the services provided and reported in Local Health Department-Health Service Analysis (LHD-HSA).
-These Outcome Objectives are listed below and the actual county-specific numbers are located in the Agreement Addenda section on the Women's Health Branch website at https://whb.ncpublichealth.com/provPart/agreementAddenda.htm.
+These Outcome Objectives are listed below and the actual county-specific numbers are located in the Agreement Addenda section on the WICWS website at https://whb.ncpublichealth.com/provPart/agreementAddenda.htm.

 - a.
-Increase the number of high risk maternal health patients served in the high risk maternity clinic. - b.
+Improve the timeliness of prenatal care received in the high risk clinic, with initiation of care prior to 14 weeks gestation. - b.
 Increase the number of high risk maternal health patients who receive 7 or more antepartum care visits. - c.
-Decrease the percentage of high risk maternal health patients who report tobacco use and electronic nicotine service delivery. - d.
-Increase the percentage of maternal health patients who receive 5As counseling for tobacco and electronic nicotine delivery systems cessation. - 2.
+Decrease the percentage of high risk maternal health patients who report tobacco use and electronic nicotine delivery systems use. - d.
+Increase the percentage of maternal health patients who receive 5As counseling for tobacco and electronic nicotine delivery systems cessation. - e.
+Increase the percentage of high risk maternal health patients who receive a postpartum visit within the first 7-42 days post delivery. - 2.
 Reporting Requirements: The Local Health Department will enter all program service data at least quarterly into the Local Health Department-Health Service Analysis (LHD-HSA) or a compatible reporting system.